sbrito85/googet/README.md

 ## Build

-Run build.ps1/build.sh to build GooGet for Windows.
-To package googet run
+To build and package googet run

 ```
 go run goopack/goopack.go googet.goospec
 ```

-This will result in googet.x86_64.VERSION.goo which can be installed on a machine with the `googet install` command (assuming googet is already installed).
+This will result in googet.exe and googet.x86_64.VERSION.goo which can be installed on a machine with the `googet install` command (assuming googet is already installed).